zedeckj/js-cellular-automata/README.md

 - 2-c34z
 ```

-It's not necessary to fully understand the allowed notations to use this tool, clicking the right arrow icon will change the viewer to simulate a random valid rulestring.
+It's not necessary to fully understand the syntax of rulestinrg notations to use this site, clicking the right arrow icon will change the viewer to simulate a random valid rulestring.